Show Me the Money (South Korean TV series): Season 6 (2017)

-Mnet's “Show Me the Money 6” began airing on June 30, 2017, and ended on September 1, 2017.
-The sixth season had four producer teams, Zico & Dean, Choiza & Gaeko of Dynamic Duo, Tiger JK & Bizzy and Jay Park & Dok2.
-Both rappers from previous seasons and new rappers participated, including Nucksal, QWALA, Hash Swan, LTAK, NO:EL, Woo Won-jae, Hanhae, Punchnello, Penomeco, JJK, Junoflo, J'Kyun, Ja Mezz, Rhythm Power members Boi-B, Geegoin, and Hangzoo, Microdot, Young B (winner of High School Rapper), New Champ, IGNITO, Kebee, Sleepy (Untouchable), Killagramz, Born Kim, Jin Doggae, Rudals, BIGONE (former 24K member Kim Daeil), and former SMTM1 producer, Double K.
+The sixth season of SMTM aired from June 30, 2017, to September 1, 2017.
+The sixth season had four producer teams: Zico and Dean; Choiza and Gaeko of Dynamic Duo; Tiger JK and Bizzy; and Jay Park and Dok2.
 American artist and producer Swizz Beatz was a special judge for the New York auditions of the show.
-"Show Me the Money 6" landed in New York and Los Angeles on May 6 and May 9, respectively.

 This season drew more participants than ever before.
-For “Show Me the Money 5”, approximately 9,000 people auditioned to have a chance to compete on the show.
-“Show Me the Money 6” had over 12,000 people interested in auditioning for the show—the largest applicant pool the show ever had.
+For "Show Me the Money 5", approximately 9,000 people auditioned to have a chance to compete on the show.
+"Show Me the Money 6" had over 12,000 people interested in auditioning for the show—the largest applicant pool the show ever had.
 As a result of the huge number of applicants, the first round of auditions in Korea took place over the course of two days.
 First round auditions occurred April 29–30 at Samsan World Gymnasium in Incheon.
 This was also the first time that auditions were held in New York City.
 The format for the New York auditions will be the same as the first round auditions in South Korea.
 New York auditions took place on May 6 at Brooklyn Studios.
 The Los Angeles auditions were held on May 9 at LA Anderson Warehouse.

-The winner for this season was Rhythm Power's Hangzoo with his producer team of Zico and Dean of FANXYCHILD.
+The winner of this season was Rhythm Power's Hangzoo with his producer team of Zico and Dean.
+Hanhae, Jo Woo-chan, Junoflo, Woo Won-jae, and Nucksal also competed in the season finals.

 Season 7 (2018)

-Season 7 was known as "Show Me The Money 777 (read as Triple 7)" and began airing on September 7, 2018.
-This season marked the seventh season of the show.
-The seventh season featured four producer teams, Swings & Giriboy, Deepflow & Nucksal, Code Kunst & Paloalto, and The Quiett & Changmo.
-Rappers from previous seasons or from Mnet's High School Rapper series and new rappers have participated.
+The seventh season of SMTM was known as "Show Me The Money 777" (read as "Triple 7") and began airing on September 7, 2018.
+The seventh season featured four producer teams: Swings and Giriboy; Deepflow and Nucksal; Code Kunst and Paloalto; and The Quiett and Changmo.
+Rappers from previous seasons or from Mnet's High School Rapper series and new rappers participated.

 Different from previous seasons, this season did not have the first preliminary round.
 Instead, the production crew watched over 13,000 audition videos and selected about 1,000 contestants.
 These selected contestants then were judged by the producers teams, and the qualified ones moved on to the second round, the usual One-minute rap round.
 This season, the difference in the round was that it was viewed by all remaining contestants.
 There was also a new betting system used in the show.

 The winner for this season was Nafla with his producer team of Team Just Music.